 I want to remember how I went down to Sheffield on the train after work, and met his last owners, two vets, Australians, having to move back to the antipodes with their newborn son.
 Lamenting how their boy wouldn’t grow up with a British accent.
+This was the 22nd of June, 2009.
 The four of us walking through the park, with Paddy (as he was then called) trotting at-heel, first with him, then with her, then finally with me.
 I remember her saying that I seemed to get on amazingly with him, and that he loved kids, and would never hurt a fly, and that he was the best dog.
 And she was happy to give him to me.
 She asked if I’d keep his name, and I said that I would probably have to change it, since a good friend’s name was Paddy.
 I asked what his racing name had been, which was Danny’s Spark.
 Already knowing a Danny, I realised that this meant that I would have to name him myself.

 I remember sitting in the house on the first evening, with Ozzy as he was now called, and thinking “Well, what do I do now?”